Aksi0m/CurrencyCalc/README.md

 The application consists of three screens:

-Currency calculator - this screen allows you to calculate Croatian Kuna to another currency and vice versa.
+- Currency calculator - this screen allows you to calculate Croatian Kuna to another currency and vice versa.
-Exchange rates - displays the current exchange rates from the HNB API.
+- Exchange rates - displays the current exchange rates from the HNB API.
 For every currency buying rate, median rate and selling rate (depending on the Kuna) are shown.
-Currency stats - statistical preview for last 7 days of a currency exchange rate depending on the Kuna.
+- Currency stats - statistical preview for last 7 days of a currency exchange rate depending on the Kuna.

+The package strucutre explained:

+- adapters - adapter classes
+- internals - here i put all the dagger and mvp stuff
+- realm - all the realm object classes
+- support - all the utils, helpers, managers and everything else that I think is a support class.
+You can also divide it into several package names.
+- ui - I normally use the ui package for dialogs, activities, fragmetns.
+Inside the package I usually create an additional package name for every major feature of the app.

 #TODO